kohler/peteramati/doc/psetsjson.md

 * Files named `README.txt` will be displayed in full (not as a diff), before other files (files by default have position 0).

-* Files named `.gitignore` and `check.pl` are “boring.”
-This means that any diffs in these files will not be displayed by default.
+* Files named `.gitignore` and `check.pl` are collapsed.
+This means that diffs in these files will not be displayed by default.

 * Files and directories named `out` are entirely ignored; they will not appear in diffs at all.